addama/addama.github.io/about.md

 **For normal interactions with the site, you don't need to install anything** - but if you need to change the layout or want to test your checklist locally, you'll need to set up your environment.

 The site runs on github-pages, which interprets pages using Jekyll and Liquid.
-So, so run this locally, we need to set that up.
+So, to run this locally, we need to set that up.

 1. [Install Ruby](https://www.ruby-lang.org/en/downloads/)
 1. Clone the repo